Speaking of the church members under his pastoral oversight in 19th century Scotland, pastor Robert Murray M’Cheyne said these famous words,

 According to Paul, this kind of love “is patient and kind; it does not envy or boast; it is not arrogant or rude.
 It does not insist on its own way; it is not irritable or resentful; it does not rejoice at wrongdoing, but rejoices with the truth.
 [This kind of] love bears all things, believes all things, hopes all things, endures all things.”
 [This kind of] love “never fails” (1 Cor.
 13:4-8a).

-Mike, as you take these ordination vows, remember that God is calling you not only to lead the church well, but even more so, to love the church well.
+Pastor, as you take (or remember) these ordination vows, remember that God is calling you not only to lead the church well, but even more so, to love the church well.